 Cell layer growing from an explanted Cornea (structure on the top in the image) collected from a freshly deceased juvenile Falco tinnunculus (Common kestrel).
 The uniform cell population was obtained after 5 days in culture.

 Heterogeneous cell population growing from an explant of lip (structure on the top in the image) collected from a Panthera tigris (Tiger).
-Epithelial-like cells are growing close to the tissue will fibroblast-like cells are migrating away in the outer layer.
+Epithelial-like cells are growing close to the tissue, while fibroblast-like cells are migrating away in the outer layer.